MrBenC88/tcc-web/README.md

 # Tech Career Change

+This was the original Tech Career Change website.

 This project was originally founded and created by Ben Cheung.

 Disclaimer: I originally co-founded Tech Career North (formerly Tech Career Change) and built many of its early resources, including the website, community structure, and guides.
 As of June 2025, I am no longer involved or affiliated with its leadership, Discord server, or direction.
 The project is now independently managed.
 This website remains live as a public resource for those who may find it useful.